Kettle

 Data Model

 table in the database.
-For example, assuming the namespace of the applicaton is MyApp
+For example, assuming the namespace of the applicaton is MyApp, the command:

 additional coding.